 Enjoying the program you're currently listening to?
 Why not make a request or just say hello, by calling 0262996899 or avoid the waiting and use the "requests" box on this page.
 When ringing from outside Australia call +61 2 62996899

-Keep up to date with regular news and weather updates during breakfast and drive time daily.
+Keep up to date with regular news, weather and sport updates during breakfast and drive time daily.
 You can also listen on Fridays between 5pm – 7pm to the Queanbeyan Premier Sports Show – Local National & International Sports News.

 Zara's overnight music mix midnight to dawn